pnmtjonahen/docker/ci/README.md

 ![ci-logo.png](ci-logo.png)
 Docker
 =======
-All kind of docker files script and other related stuf
+Docker/Docker-compose, jenkins config and other scripts to get a working "Ontwikkel straat"

 CI
 ==